Exploring Cosmos Staking: A Guide to Staking ATOM

 Passive Income

 Staking ATOM tokens is a potential avenue for passive income.
-Stakers can earn annual yields, which can be more attractive than traditional financial instruments.
-As of writing, stakers can earn over 18.8% per annum.
+Stakers can earn annual yields that can be more attractive than those from traditional financial instruments.
+As of writing, stakers can earn over 17% per annum.

 Network Security